shikokuchuo/mirai/README.md

 [Luke Tierney](https://github.com/ltierney/), R Core, for introducing R’s implementation of L’Ecuyer-CMRG streams, used to ensure statistical independence in parallel processing.

+[Daniel Falbel](https://github.com/dfalbel/), for discussion around an efficient solution to serialization and transmission of ‘torch’ tensors.

 [« Back to ToC](#table-of-contents)